Photosynq/PhotosynQ-Documentation/docs/tutorials/data-collection.md

 ![Measurement Notifications](./images/data-collection-measurement-notification.jpg)

-::: tip
+::: tip Tip
-**Tip:** The easiest way to ensure quality data is to discard poor data before it gets submitted to the website!
+The easiest way to ensure quality data is to discard poor data before it gets submitted to the website!
 :::

 One of the most common warning messages you will receive is that your data is too noisy.
 Noise can come from the sample shaking in the wind, the leaf slipping in the measurement chamber or a shaky hand.
 Stabilizing your hand and leaf stem often helps, but sometimes things are more complex.
 For example, if you measure a dead leaf, the app informs you that the values are very low, meaning that either you didn't measure a plant or something is probably wrong.